Making of this blog

 • safeCompiler: Wraps a compiler in catchError so a single broken post doesn’t abort the entire build.
 Instead, the failed page renders a styled error div with the error message.
 Useful during drafting when a post might have broken syntax or malformed LaTeX.

-The compiler calls Pandoc as an external process via unixFilter:
+Originally, the compiler called Pandoc as an external process via unixFilter:

 getResourceBody >>= withItemBody (unixFilter "pandoc" args)